yarml/HeliumOS/README.md

 Building HeliumOs is as simple as following 2 steps:
-* Installing dependencies, either by executing `sudo make dep`, or if your distrubution is not supported(that is anything other than Arch), then check [dependencies].
+* Installing dependencies, either by executing `sudo make dep`, or if your distrubution is not supported(that is anything other than Arch & Manjaro), then check [dependencies].
 * Making the boot image with `make bootimg`(This will download the source of and compile binutils, gcc, bootboot and mkbootimg before building the kernel,